-Who are the vendors that sell to the City and County of San Francisco, and how much does the City pay them?
+Who are the suppliers that sell to the City and County of San Francisco, and how much does the City pay them?

-For vendor information, please visit the Controller’s Office Vendor Information website.
-You can search for vendor payments by vendor, department, type of good or service and more (optionally including document detail) using the Spending and Revenue tool, or run Vendor Payment Summaries (without document detail) using the Citywide Reports page.
+For supplier information, please visit the Controller’s Office Supplier Information website.
+You can search for supplier payments by supplier, department, type of good or service and more (optionally including document detail) using the Supplier Payments report.
+Alternatively, the Supplier Contracts page provides information about City contracts with suppliers.

 What is the compensation for City and County employees?

-You can search for total employee compensation by year, organization, fund, job, and more using the Spending and Revenue tool, or get payroll summary detail by employee using the Employee Compensation page.
+You can search for total employee compensation by year, department, job, and more using the Spending and Revenue tool, or get payroll summary detail by employee using the Employee Compensation page.